yuvalif/threadpool_benchmark/README.md

 (3) https://github.com/progschj/ThreadPool

-(4) http://www.boost.org/doc/libs/1_62_0/doc/html/thread/synchronization.html#thread.synchronization.executors (no need to clone)
+(4) http://www.boost.org/doc/libs/1_62_0/doc/html/thread/synchronization.html#thread.synchronization.executors (no need to clone, but exists only from boost 1.56)

 To build: